Socialism is not impossible

 Where do the prices come from?

 We have now all the terminology to understand the following observation that Mises made about capitalist economies.
-Consumers are well aware of the product preferences they want or need, and can (to some extent) organize them, say, from highest to lowest.
+Consumers are well aware of their preferences regarding the products they want or need, and to some extent can organize them, say, from highest to lowest.
 For example, a couple of weeks ago, when I was looking for a cell phone protector, I had a greater preference for the transparent one than for the golden one, and I preferred this one over another with a sticker of Sailor Moon.
 With its ability to freely exchange products, the market transforms (and this is the crucial part) those ordered preferences of all consumers into numbers called prices.
 For example, the prices of the three cell phone protectors were £5.99, £4.50 and £7.15 respectively.
 In a completely decentralized way, the market took the preferences of all people that have looked for cell phone protectors and determined that the price of the transparent one is higher than the awful golden protector but lower than the one stamped with a children’s comic figure.

-In slightly more technical words, the market takes for each good in the economy a collection of ordinal numbers (that is, the preferences of consumers and given with numbers like “first”, “third”, or “seventh”) in a single cardinal number that we call price (5.99, 4.50, or 7.15).
+In slightly more technical words, for each good in the economy the market takes a collection of ordinal number (that is, the preferences of consumers and given with numbers like “first”, “third”, or “seventh”) in a single cardinal number that we call price (5.99, 4.50, or 7.15).
 This transformation is extraordinary and is one of the aspects that makes the market a piece of truly exceptional machinery.

 Having described this transformation of preferences into prices (which he had already presented in his 1912 book “The Theory of Money and Credit”), Mises focuses on producer goods.
 His central thesis on the “Economic Calculation in the Socialist Commonwealth” is that such goods, being privately owned, are also subject to be exchanged in the market, and therefore may also be associated with prices that reflect preferences.